8 of the best telescopes for beginner astronomers

 AccuWeather may receive a commission if you choose to purchase any of the products linked in this article.
 Prices are accurate at time of publish or update.

 Have you ever wanted to take up astronomy but didn't know where to start?
-Gazing up at the night sky, especially during the summertime, can be a great way to appreciate the universe that surrounds us.
+Gazing up at the night sky, especially during the spring and summertime, can be a great way to appreciate the universe that surrounds us.
 Here are eight easy-to-use telescopes that will do the job, but won't break your bank:

 Astronomer with a telescope watching at the stars and moon with blurred city lights in the background.